Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Introduction

 \hangindent=6mm (3)~{Due to the undecidability of the satisfiability problem for CHCs, our technique for ADT removal is incomplete.
 Thus, we evaluate its effectiveness from an experimental point of view, and in particular we discuss the results obtained by the implementation of our technique in a tool, called {\sc AdtRem}}.
 We consider a set of CHC satisfiability problems on ADTs taken from various benchmarks which are used for evaluating inductive theorem provers.
 The experiments show that {\sc AdtRem} is competitive with respect to Reynolds and Kuncak's tool that augments the CVC4 solver with inductive reasoning~\cite{ReK15}.

 The paper is structured as follows.
 In Section~\ref{sec:IntroExample} we present an introductory, motivating example.
 In Section~\ref{sec:CHCs} we recall some basic notions about CHCs.
 In Section~\ref{sec:TransfRules} we introduce the rules used in our transformation technique and, in particular, the novel differential replacement rule, and we show their soundness.
-In Section~\ref{sec:Strategy} we present the transformation algorithm that uses the rules introduced in Section~\ref{sec:TransfRules} for removing ADTs from sets of CHCs.
+In Section~\ref{sec:Strategy} we present a transformation algorithm that uses the transformation rules for removing ADTs from sets of CHCs.
 In Section~\ref{sec:Experiments} we illustrate the {\sc AdtRem} tool and we present the experimental results we have obtained.
-Finally, in Section~\ref{sec:RelConcl} we discuss the related work and we make some concluding considerations.
+Finally, in Section~\ref{sec:RelConcl} we discuss the related work and make some concluding remarks.